google/assetMG/README.md

   - Click "Create Credentials"
   - Choose "API key"
 - In the assetMG UI, after logining in, click the settings button and click on "YouTube Config" tab
-- Enter your API Key and any [channel ID](https://support.google.com/youtube/answer/3250431?hl=en)
+- Enter your API Key and any [channel ID](https://support.google.com/youtube/answer/3250431?hl=en) and click "Update"
+- Now when uploading a video asset, you can choose "Choose From Channel" and select all the videos you want to upload.

 #### Running the app